wartoshika/wow-QhunCore/readme.md

 Please also consider to writing unit tests for your changes.
 I included my own unit testing framework to make sure everything works as expected (Please follow the current existing examples for the documentation of the QhunUnitTest addon)

-# API
+# Documentation

-API documentation is on my todo list :)
+You can take a look at the documentation folder.
+Start with [documentation/qhunCore.md](./documentation/qhunCore.md).

 # Licence